Scepticism is often deserved when it comes to the accuracy of the revenue forecast for this month.

-We have added conditional highlighting to the report to help focus the eye on the deals we might want to ask questions about.
+We added conditional highlighting to the report to help focus the eye on the deals we might want to question.

 In our case, for example, 3 or more Close Date Month Extensions are shown in red and 2 in amber.
 One or zero values for this pipeline quality metric are not highlighted.

-If you download our dashboard (see the form at the end of this post) then you can set the conditional highlight to whatever values you choose.
+If you download our GSP Sales Dashboard from the AppExchange then you can set the conditional highlight to whatever values you choose.
 Feel free to set the values that are right for your business.

 The report shows the pipeline quality metrics for all the deals due to close this month, grouped by Opportunity Stage.

 It also separates the opportunities into those relating to new customers – and those for existing customers.